 - Audit users always have access to the audit logs for each connector, never to a connector's configurations or data.

 - SSO Admins have access only to SSO configurations, never to a connector's configuration or data.

 Accordingly, these roles are faded in the list and it is not possible to select or deselect these check boxes.

 5. Select Save selection to apply your changes.

 What happens when a user with restricted access signs into Keepit?

 When a user with restricted access signs in, unavailable connectors will be faded, and no connector details such as connector status or backup size will be visible.
 The user will not be able to open the connector configurations, browse connector data, or take actions such as initiate a restore.

 Changing a user role

-The system remembers which connectors a user had access to when assigned with certain user roles.
+The system remembers which connectors a user had access to when assigned certain user roles.
 For example, let’s say a user is assigned the Standard Support user role and is given access to one specific connector.
-Then the user is assigned the SSO user role, which means he has access to no connectors.
+Then the user is assigned the SSO user role, which means he has no access to any connectors.
 But now if he is re-assigned the Standard Support user role – or if he is assigned the Backup Admin, Full Support, or Standard Support user role – he will automatically have access again to the above-mentioned connector.